sefastech/clutta-go/README.md

-# Clutta-Go
+# Clutta-Go SDK

 Clutta-Go is the official Go SDK for interacting with Clutta, a platform for observability and monitoring.
 Use this SDK to send pulse data, either individually or in batches, with ease and reliability.

 ---